spacemeshos/smapp-lite/TestCases.md

 20. Verify that the password is securely transmitted and not exposed in any way.
 21. Ensure the system correctly handles password encryption and validation.

-# Dashboard

-## Network Choice

-1. Verify the network choice dropdown is visible.
-2. Ensure the dropdown allows selection between Mainnet and Testnet.
-3. Verify the correct network is selected and displayed after changing the network.
-4. Test switching from Mainnet to Testnet and vice versa.
-5. Ensure that switching networks updates the relevant account and transaction data accordingly.

 # Session Timeout

 1. User remains idle for exactly 1 minute 30 seconds; verify that the countdown modal appears.